Common Area Maintenance (CAM) Charges: What to Know

 Your Internet connection is probably billed directly to you, so it's private, but if the entire building shares the same water connection, that water connection is also part of the common areas.

 Similarly, all tenants must pay a share of the upkeep as maintenance.
-Maintenance is the cost of running the common areas of the building.
+Maintenance fees are the cost of running the common areas of the commercial property.
 It includes everything from the power bill to light the hallways to the cost of sweeping the parking lot.
 Usually, the landlord sets an annual budget for the maintenance and bills you every month, with a final true-up payment after the beginning of the next year.

 Depending on the type of commercial space you lease, what is included in CAM may differ.
 Note the table below to understand what will appear as CAM for retail, office, or industrial spaces.